alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 // Production note: in a production library, this would often be a `readonly struct` to reduce memory allocations.
 // We use a `class` here to keep the implementation code simple.
 //
-// Note: this uses `!` (null-forgiveness) to keep the code short; production libraries enforce invariants more strictly. public sealed class Result<TSuccess, TError>
+// Note: this uses `!` (null-forgiveness) to keep the code short; production code typically enforces invariants more strictly
+// (e.g., with richer representations and/or nullable analysis attributes like `[MemberNotNullWhen]`). public sealed class Result<TSuccess, TError>
 {
     private readonly TSuccess? _value;